+To understand how does a car engine work exactly, we should review a bit of history.
 The internal combustion engine was developed in the latter part of the eighteenth century, as the result of collaborations between several different scientists.
 Unlike the steam engine, which was the invention that began the Industrial Revolution, the internal combustion engine does not require an external heat source, instead, it uses heat to combust fuel as part of the flow circuit.

 Although the internal combustion engine did not truly supersede the steam engine until well into the nineteenth century, once it did, it began a revolution in transport.